supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-02.md

 ## Summary

 In this exercise, you have deployed Disaster Recovery (DR) resources and inspected DR for the Domain Controller tier.
-DR was then configured for both the SQL Server and Web tiers, followed by setting up a public endpoint using Azure Front Door.
+DR was then configured for both the SQL Server and web tiers, followed by setting up a public endpoint using Azure Front Door.

 ### You have successfully completed the exercise.
 Click **Next** from the lower right corner to move to the next page.